Beyond the standard model with six-dimensional spinors

 While not experimentally measured, mirror fermions preserve symmetry with the weak force, which must acquire a large mass if physical.
-Mirror fermions typically require additional fermionic degrees of freedom.
-Given that we will use $\mathfrak{e}_{8(-24)}$ to give three generations of matter in 128 degrees of freedom, it appears as if the mirror fermions in $\mathfrak{so}_{3,1}$ spacetime for a single generation are created from the on-shell degrees of freedom from the other generations.
-This subtlety leads to the description of 3 generations with mirror fermions all inside 128 degrees of freedom.
-It is clear that we should not assign $\mathfrak{e}_8$ roots to degrees of freedom at the beginning, but rather symmetry break and see what particles arise at lower energies, or more appropriately described as different phases.
-In generalizing to $\mathfrak{e}_{8(-24)}$, $\mathfrak{u}_1$ will be replaced by $\mathfrak{so}_{10}$.
+Mirror fermions typically require additional fermionic dofs.
+Given that we will use $\mathfrak{e}_{8(-24)}$ to give three generations of matter in 128 dofs, the mirror fermions in $\mathfrak{so}_{3,1}$ spacetime for a single generation are created from the on-shell dofs from the other generations in $\mathfrak{so}_{3,3}$, not off-shell dofs.
+This subtlety leads to 3 generations in 96 on-shell dofs without propagating mirror fermions from 128 off-shell dofs, not 192 as needed with $D=3+1$ spinors.
+It is clear that we should not assign $\mathfrak{e}_8$ roots to dofs at the beginning, but rather symmetry break and see what particles arise at lower energy phases.
+In generalizing to $\mathfrak{e}_{8(-24)}$, the $\mathfrak{u}_1$ in Eq.~\eqref{f44} will be replaced by $\mathfrak{so}_{10}$.
 The $\mathfrak{u}_1$ can be thought as providing a charge, which helps identify fermions vs antifermions.

-The use of $\mathfrak{so}_{3,3}$ also may combine the notion of $\mathfrak{so}_{3,0}$ as the massive little group of $\mathfrak{so}_{3,1}$ with $\mathfrak{so}_{0,3}$ as a gauge symmetry for comprehensive family unification proposed by Wilczek et al.~\cite{Wilczek:1981iz,BenTov:2015gra,Reig:2017nrz,Reig:2018ocz}.
-Ghosts are often thought to make multiple time dimensions problematic, but a time-like $\mathfrak{so}_{0,3}$ gauge symmetry may help remove ghosts.
-See Appendix~\eqref{ghosts} for additional details.
+To explicitly demonstrate that three generations of a single massless Dirac spinor can be encoded in 16 off-shell degrees of freedom instead of 24, consider the ${\bf16}$ representation inside $\mathfrak{f}_{4(4)}$ as a Majorana spinor $\Psi\in \mathbb{R}^{16}$ of $D=4+4$.
+Two Majorana-Weyl spinors can be combined to make a single Majorana spinor in $D=3+3$ and $D=4+4$.
+In this manner, the ${\bf16}={\bf8}_s \oplus {\bf8}_c$ spinor in $D=4+4$ is an $\mathcal{N}=(1,1)$ spinor representation with two chiralities (if studied as a supermultiplet).
+The Clifford algebra $Cl(4,4)$ leads to a set of $16\times 16$ matrices.
+Next, we work towards an explicit set of projection matrices for three generations.